abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabittmq/use-case1.md

 ./rabbitmqadmin declare exchange name=events type=topic durable=true
 ```

+- Creates a durable topic exchange named events.
+- Routes messages using wildcard-based routing keys (e.g., order.*).
+- Ensures the exchange survives broker restarts.

 ### Declare a Durable Queue
 Create a durable queue to store order-related events.

 ```console
 ./rabbitmqadmin declare queue name=order.events durable=true
 ```

+- Create a durable queue for order events.
+- Guarantee that messages are persisted until consumed.
+- Ensure reliability in case of worker or broker restarts.

 You should see an output similar to:
 ```output